rust-lang/log/rfcs/0001-inline-expression-value-logging.md

 ```

 For symmetry with the existing `log!` macro, a `logv!` is also
-included, which allows passing a `Level` as parameter.
+included, which allows passing the `Level` as a parameter.

 Finally, like all the other public logging macros, the _-v_ macros
 allows overriding the default module-path target with a string